 Encompassing 18,661 square miles, Coconino County, Arizona, is the second largest county in the U.S. but one of the least populated.
 Our county includes Grand Canyon National Park, the Navajo, Havasupai, Hualapai and Hopi Indian Reservations, and the largest contiguous ponderosa pine forest in the world.
 Elevations range from 2,000 feet above sea level along the Colorado River to 12,633 feet at the summit of Mt.
 Humphreys in Flagstaff.

-While Al, John and I prepared our equipment at the SAR building and waited for further instructions, we monitored radio traffic and knew that Ranger was in the air.
-They weren't having any luck locating the lost hiker, but, with cellphone contact, the deputy at the trailhead was able to determine where she was in proximity to the helicopter.
+While Al, John, and I prepared our equipment at The 105 (SAR building) and waited for further instructions, we monitored radio traffic and knew DPS Ranger was in the air.
+The helo crew weren't having any luck locating the lost hiker, but with cellphone contact, the deputy at the trailhead was able to determine where she was in proximity to the helicopter.
 Also, she was able to hear the deputy's siren, she said.
 So we knew she couldn't be all that far from the trailhead.

 I was a bit surprised the situation hadn't been resolved before we arrived, but the lost hiker's husband was waiting at the trailhead parking lot, very happy we were finally there.
-As the three of us moved along the trail, I called the subject's name and blew my whistle periodically, and each time we'd stop for a long moment to listen.
-We walked for about twenty minutes without getting any response, which again was somewhat of a surprise.
+As we three searchers moved along the trail, I called the subject's name and blew my whistle periodically, and each time, we'd stop for a long moment to listen.
+We walked for about 20 minutes without any response, which again was somewhat of a surprise.
 On the other hand, the trail does veer sharply in one direction and then switch back the other way, so I figured maybe we'd moved away from the subject's position far enough that she couldn't hear us.